-The Internal Service Fund had a deficit fund balance of \$788,958 as of June 30, 2013.
+The Internal Service Fund had a deficit fund balance of \$819,599 as of June 30, 2014.
 Utilizing an actuarial study commissioned to evaluate the program, the Board adopted to recognize the IBNRs and increase the confidence level to 70%.
-The department recognized an expense of approximately \$1.6 million towards implementing above resulting to the deficit fund balance.
-The plan is to phase out the deficit with future contributions from the partner cities with the Board adopting to appropriate funds to partially fund the deficit starting FY 13/14.
+The department recognized an expense of approximately \$1.3 million towards implementing above.
+The plan is to continue to fund future contributions from the partner cities at the actuarially determined levels.